AryaAloni33/cinexplorer/README.md

-# 🎬 Movie Search App
+# 🎬 Movie Search App (CinExplorer)

-A fully responsive **Movie Search Application** built with **HTML, CSS, and JavaScript**, powered by the **OMDb API**.
+A fully responsive Movie Search Application built using HTML, CSS, and JavaScript, powered by the OMDb API for movie details and the TMDB API for streaming availability.
-The website allows users to search for movies, view detailed information, where to watch and even watch YouTube trailers.
+Users can search for movies, view high-quality details, check where to watch them across platforms (Netflix, Prime Video, Hotstar, etc.), and even watch YouTube trailers directly from the popup.

 ---